drshahizan/software-engineering/materials/module4/mnazhar13/readme.md

 Provide training to faculty and students on how to effectively use the grading system.
 Create user documentation and provide support resources to help users navigate and utilize the system efficiently.

-## Requirements to creating an online student grading system
+## Requirements to Creating an Online Student Grading System

 When developing an online student grading system for a university, it's important to consider the specific requirements of the institution and stakeholders involved.
 Here are some common requirements to consider: